 There’s no wrong way to make sangria.
 Take this basic recipe and add your own flourish with whimsical fruit combinations, a splash of flavored liqueur, crushed fresh mint leaves or different flavors of juice or sparkling beverages.

-- About 2 cups of fresh fruit, cut into wedges or thin slices (think peaches, plums, nectarines, citrus) Add to list
+- 2 cups fresh fruit, cut into wedges or thin slices (peaches, plums, nectarines, citrus) Add to list

 - 1 bottle red wine (such as Rioja, from Spain) Add to list

-- 1 glass of liquor, such as brandy Add to list
+- 1 glass liquor, such as brandy Add to list

-- About 2 cups lemon-lime soda, lemonade, sparkling lemonade, ginger ale or club soda Add to list
+- 2 cups lemon-lime soda, lemonade, sparkling lemonade, ginger ale or club soda Add to list

-Slice and chop fruit and put into a large bowl or pitcher, reserving fragile fruit (such as berries); add wine, liquor, sugar and cinnamon.
+Place fruit into a large bowl or pitcher, reserving fragile fruit (such as berries); add wine, liquor, sugar and cinnamon.

-Refrigerate overnight for more complex flavor (or at least 1 hour).
-Pour over ice and add fizzy ingredients and fragile fruit shortly before serving.
+Refrigerate at least 1 hour, or overnight for more complex flavor.
+Pour over ice and add fizzy soda and fragile fruit shortly before serving.